DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 ## Step 1 - Setup Secrets in Key vault parameters
 Setup the following as **Secrets** in **Key vault parameters** for the encryption/decryption:
 - Phassprase - Longer version of a password used to encrypt the sender's private key using a hash of the passphrase as the secret key
-- Private key - Sender's private key
+- Private key - Company's private key
-- Public key -  Sender's public key
-- Receiver's public key - Receiver's public key (used for decryption)
+- Counter party's public key

-Files are encrypted and signed with the sender's private key, receiver's public key, and the pass phrase. <br>
-Files are verified and decrypted with the recipient's private key, sender's public key and the pass phrase.

 PGP uses a passphrase to encrypt your private key on your machine.
 Your private key is encrypted on your disk using a hash of your passphrase as the secret key.
 You use the passphrase to decrypt and use your private key.
 A passphrase should be hard for you to forget and difficult for others to guess.